top of page

 • Tanks can be easily refilled or connected to a permanent water source.

-• Our unique wastewater recapture tank is easily emptied or drained.
+• Our grey water recapture tank is easily emptied or drained.

 IMG_0113_edited.jpg